-- Apply the fundamental and advanced principles of statistics, epidemiology, environmental health science, and occupational health and safety science to real-world public health issues and problems - Objectively and subjectively assess chemical, biological, and physical agents classified as hazardous to human health (including terrorism agents) - Critically analyze and interpret statistical, epidemiological, toxicological and communicable disease information for prevention and remediation program development and implementation - Conduct fundamental sample collection of media contaminated with hazardous chemical, biological, and physical agents - Collect and evaluate applicable information necessary to perform risk assessments and conduct disaster preparation/planning - Make administrative decisions based on recommended measures to reduce or eliminate environmental and occupational health hazards

-• Develop and present administrative, scientific, technical and/or regulatory reports
+- Apply the fundamental and advanced principles of statistics, epidemiology, environmental health science, and occupational health and safety science to real-world public health issues and problems - Objectively and subjectively assess chemical, biological, and physical agents classified as hazardous to human health (including terrorism agents) - Critically analyze and interpret statistical, epidemiological, toxicological and communicable disease information for prevention and remediation program development and implementation - Conduct fundamental sample collection of media contaminated with hazardous chemical, biological, and physical agents - Collect and evaluate applicable information necessary to perform risk assessments and conduct disaster preparation/planning - Make administrative decisions based on recommended measures to reduce or eliminate environmental and occupational health hazards - Develop and present administrative, scientific, technical and/or regulatory reports

 All ENVH majors are required to take the following 5 (15 scr) major specific courses.
-These courses are all offered at UT.
+These courses are all offered at the University of Toledo.
 In addition, all ENVH majors are required to take 2 (6 scr) advised electives.

-- PUBH 502 Occupational Health Science, Regulations, and Management - PUBH 506 Occupational Safety Science, Regulations, and Management - PUBH 531 Chemical Agents Toxicity, Evaluation, and Control - PUBH 552 Biological Agents Pathogenicity, Evaluation, and Control - PUBH 562 Physical Agents Effects, Evaluation, and Control
+- PUBH5020 Occupational Health Science, Regulations, and Management - PUBH5060 Occupational Safety Science, Regulations, and Management - PUBH5310 Chemical Agents Toxicity, Evaluation, and Control - PUBH5520 Biological Agents Pathogenicity, Evaluation, and Control - PUBH5620 Physical Agents Effects, Evaluation, and Control